Sharing instead of redistributing

 The new possibilities to work digitally and open source are leading to a whole new generation of innovative entrepreneurs who have begun to operate on the border between the markets and the commons.
 Your company may be small, but if you share your ideas with the commons, you will have access to a global research team.
 New business models will see the light.
 And they are successful precisely because they are open source.
 We are looking at an immense quest for alternatives, which might explain why my book was so well received.
 More and more people are looking for an alternative concept of what our economy should look like and which purpose it should serve.

-Later this month, Triodos Bank UK is sponsoring the Bristol Festival of Economics.
-The four day festival invites economists and other experts from around the UK to debate each other, and their audiences, on some of the key economic questions of our time.
-Speakers include ex-Prime Minister and Chancellor Gordon Brown, and economics commentator Stephanie Flanders.
-Triodos Bank will be addressing the issue of sustainable finance ten years on from the global financial crash.
-Events take place from the 15 – 18 November.
+Triodos Bank UK is lead sponsor of the Bristol Festival of Economics.
+The four day festival invites economists and other experts from around the UK to debate with each other, and their audiences, on some of the key economic questions of our time.
+Details will be announced shortly at: www.ideasfestival.co.uk

 Kate Raworth is a renegade economist focused on exploring the economic mindset needed to address the 21st century’s social and ecological challenges, and is the creator of the Doughnut of social and planetary boundaries.
 She is a Senior Visiting Research Associate at Oxford University’s Environmental Change Institute, where she teaches on the Masters in Environmental Change and Management.
 She is also a Senior Associate at the Cambridge Institute for Sustainability Leadership.